 Why don’t you give ratings to prescription dog foods?

-To treat certain health conditions like kidney or liver disease, some veterinary products have been intentionally designed to reduce the meat protein content of a recipe.
+That’s because to treat certain health conditions — like kidney or liver disease — some veterinary products have been intentionally designed to reduce the meat protein content of a recipe.

 Since we shamelessly favor dog foods rich in meat, it would be inappropriate for us to assign a star rating to such meat-restricted prescription food products.

 What about the claims of efficacy made by the manufacturer or a prescribing veterinarian?

-Our reports have nothing to do with the ability of any product to effectively treat or cure a specific health condition.
+Our reports have nothing to do with the ability of any dog food to effectively treat or cure a specific health condition.

-Although we respect the right of every veterinary professional to prescribe what would be in the best interest of each patient, we still believe these foods should be held to the same scrutiny allotted virtually any other commercial food product.
+Although we respect the right of every veterinary professional to prescribe what would be in the best interest of each patient, we still believe every consumer has the right to question the quality and content of these products.

 Can you recommend a dog food I can get from a pet food store that’s designed to treat a specific health problem?